wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 5. Example of the Custom Data Fields Panel.

 == Changelog ==

+= 1.4.6 =
+* Added Spanish Translation by jelena kovacevic
+* Changed page-specific widget to run only if is_singular (excluding search, archive and date queries)

+= 1.4.5 =
+* Optimized left joins to avoid max_join_size error
+* Simplified date range options and behavior - see Additional Notes.

+= 1.4.4 =
+* rolled back array_walk_recursive function in prep_array() due to incompatibility with 5.4
+* fixed regression bug in widget admin text inputs

+= 1.4.3 =
+* Added kses filter for all text inputs
+* Modified id of post_types checkboxes to eliminate odd checking/unchecking behavior
+* Added esc_attr filter to title tags on links
+* Refactored prep_array function to flatten multi-dimensional arrays before passing values to trim()

 = 1.4.2 =
 * Fixed the inner postboxes so they cannot be dragged outside of the IntelliWidget options panel.